billzhonggz/billzhonggz.github.io/projects/env-system.md

 # Environment Monitoring System

+> This project was done during Junru's bachelor study.
+With the support of CST programme, DST, UIC.

 <video style="width: 100%;" src="/assets/video/env-system.mp4" controls preload="none"></video>

 This is an environmental monitoring system with a 4-axis drone with sensors, and a web-based back-end server.